AnouchkaDESMETTRE/HydrogenProject/README.md

 This study numerically investigated the **hydrogen absorption and desorption processes** in a long tubular **LaNi5 metal hydride tank (MHT)** integrated with a **Rubitherm phase change material (PCM) jacket** for PEM fuel cell hydrogen supply.
 The authors analyzed the influence of different **H2 supply pressures (10, 15, and 20 bar)**, different **discharge pressures (1.5, 1.75, and 2 bar)**, and **metal hydride bed porosities (0.4, 0.5, and 0.6)** on transient and local temperature distributions across the H2-MHT system and PCM jacket.
 The time-dependent changes of the **hydrogen to metal (H/M) ratio** and **PCM melt fraction** were also investigated until equilibrium was reached.

-Key findings of the study include:
+Key findings of the Darzi's Thesis include:

 *   It was found that **system temperature, PCM melt fraction, and H/M ratio reach steady state at different rates**.
 Systems with **higher supply pressure in absorption, lower discharge pressure in desorption, and higher bed porosity** approach steady state faster.
 *   The **MHT charges with hydrogen much faster under high supply pressures** and **discharges much faster under lower discharge pressures**.